igjese/avalon/README.md

 #### Drones

-- **Drones**: Similar to bots but bigger and specialized for heavy-duty tasks like e.g.mining.
+- Similar to bots but bigger and specialized for heavy-duty tasks like e.g.repairs or mining.
+- Types:
+    - Mining Drone
+    - Repair Drone

 ### Sensors